yosemitebandit/vebsite/content/notes/ph-probes.md

 * open junction: the ref electrolyte is completely open (only possible with a solid polymer ref electrolyte) -- cannot clog but has slow reaction time
 * dual-membrane sans junction: for specific "chlor-alkali" processes, has builtin Na ref glass

-* no word on which of these samples are easy to clean..
+no word on which of these types of probes are easy to clean..